Blackboard Ultra: Create and Grade Assignments (Faculty)

 • Allow Class Conversations: Class Conversations allow students to have a conversation around a specific piece of course content.
 Refer to the Class Conversations support article for more information.

-The Grading & Submissions area allows you to select grading criteria, including the category, the number of attempts, and more.
+The Grading & Submissions area allows you to select grading criteria, including the grade category, the number of attempts, points, and more.

 • Attempts Allowed: By default, students may submit one attempt.
-You may change this to allow multiple or unlimited attempts and choose how the grade is calculated.
+You may change this to allow multiple or unlimited attempts and choose which attempts you will grade.

-• Grading Schema: Select your grading schema (letter, points, percentage, or complete/incomplete).
+• Grade using: Select your grading schema (letter, points, percentage, or complete/incomplete).
+Refer to the Grading Schemas support page for more information.

 • Maximum Points.
 Add the number of points this assignment is worth (a numerical value between 0 and 99,999).
 If you leave this field blank, the number will default to 100.

-• Multiple Graders and Delegated Grading: If there is more than one grader in the course, you may enable parallel grading or delegated grading.
+• Parallel and Delegated Grading: If there is more than one grader in the course, you may enable parallel grading or delegated grading.
+Refer to the Parallel Grading support page for more information.

 • Peer Review: Peer review allows students to review their peers' work using criteria-based evaluation.
-Refer to the Peer Review for Qualitative Peer Assessments support article for more information.
+Refer to the Self and Peer Assessment in Blackboard Ultra support articlefor more information.

-The Assessment Security and Additional Tools allows you to add additional options for your Assignment.
+The Additional Tools area allows you to add additional options for your Assignment.

 • Use Grading Rubric: You can create a rubric or associate an existing rubric with your Assignment.
-For more information, watch the Create Rubrics tutorial video or refer to the Create Rubrics support article for more information.
+For more information, watch the Create Rubrics tutorial video or refer to the Rubrics support article.

 • Goals & Standards: This feature is only in limited use at the university.

-• Assigned Groups: You may create an Assignment to one or more groups.
+• Assign to Groups: You may create an Assignment and assign it to one or more groups.
 By default, you assign a grade to each group as a whole, but you may change a student's individual grade.
-Refer to the Create Group Assignments support article for more information.
+Refer to the Group Assignments section for more information.

 • Originality Report: You may use SafeAssign to check your students' submissions for plagiarism.
-Refer to the SafeAssign in Your Course support article for more information.
+Refer to the myLesley: SafeAssign support article for more information.

-The description appears with the Assignment on the Course Content page.
+Add a description that will appear along with the Assignment on the Course Content page.
 This provides students with more information about the Assignment before they open it.
 The description is limited to 750 characters and cannot contain formatting.

 Grade Assignments

-Blackboard Ultra's flexible grading allows you to easily find and review the status of your grading tasks, provide inline, multimedia feedback directly to students, and easily access grading rubrics and anti-plagiarism checkers as you grade.
+Blackboard Ultra features Flexible Grading, providing instructors with the flexibility to grade in their preferred style.
+With Flexible Grading you can easily find and review the status of your grading tasks, provide inline and/or multimedia feedback to your students, and easily access and grade with rubrics.

-For more information, go to the Grade Assignments with Flexible Grading support article or watch the Grading Assignments tutorial video.
+For more information, refer to the Grade Assessments with Flexible Grading support article or watch the Grade Assignments with Flexible Grading tutorial video.

 Access Student Submissions

-You will grade your Assignment from the Assignment's Submissions page.
-You may access this page from multiple areas.
+Once your students submit their assignments, you can begin grading.
+Assignments are graded from the Assignment's Submission page.
+You may access this page from three areas:

-Base Navigation: Click on Grades, locate the course, and select the Assignment you want to grade.
+• From Base Navigation: Click on Grades to access your Global Gradebook, locate your course, and select the assignment you want to grade.

-Course Gradebook: Click on the Gradebook tab in your course and locate your Assignment.
-You may access it from the Gradable Items view or the Grades view.
+• From your course Gradebook: Click on the Gradebook tab in your course and locate your assignment.
+You may access it from the Overview, Gradable Items, or the Grades tab.

-Assignment: From within your Assignment, click on the Submissions tab.
+• From within your assignment: Open your assignment and click on the Submissions tab.

-Once you have arrived on the Submissions page, select a student's name to begin.
+Once you have arrived on the Submissions page, select a student's name.

-This will open the grading page.
-The student's submission will appear in the middle of the page with panels on the left and right side of the page.
+This will open the grading page. your student's submission will appear in the middle of the page with panels on the left and right side.
+You may click on the arrows to expand or collapse the Students Panel and the Feedback and Rubrics PanelIf your student has submitted more than one file, they will appear on separate tabs above the Bb Annotate tools.

 Did your student submit multiple attempts?
 Refer to the Grade Multiple Attempts support article for more information.